annalenastrx/assembly-assistant/README.md

 To start the Unity project, download and open it using Unity version 2018.1.7f.
 Due to limitations of the spherical FTVR display, this project was created using an older Unity version.

 ### Controls
 To avoid recognition errors that influence experiment results, the assistant was implemented in a wizard of oz way.
-This means that instead of including object recognition, the assistant was controlled remotely using a remote client.
-For better testing, the control functionalities were also included in the main project.
+This means that instead of including object recognition, a second Unity project was created including a camera stream that enables remote control of the assistant using TCP.
+For testing purposes, the control functionalities were also included in the main project.

 #### 1. To select conditions: